 Apprenticeship Case Study

-Q. What advice would you give to the people reading this article who want to work in a similar field?
+Q: What would you tell people who want to work in this industry?